mandelsoft/documents/config/README.md

 environment.

-To make this kind of abstraction available again for the implementation of particular installer code a dynamic configuration description should be chosen.
+To make this kind of abstraction available again for the implementation of particular explicit installer code, a dynamic configuration description should be chosen.
 It allows combining the expressive power of such a configuration model with the necessary flexibility on the implementation level.

-An example for such a framework can be the [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md) architecture, which provides a framework for running operators written in arbitrary general purpose programming languages extending an extensible data plane hosting arbitrary abstract resource configurations in a simple configuration format for pure data and responsible for mapping those configured abstract resources to any implementation in possibly any target environment.
+An example for such a framework can be the [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md) architecture.
+It provides a framework for running operators written in arbitrary general purpose programming languages extending an extensible data plane hosting arbitrary abstract resource configurations in a simple configuration format for pure data.
+The operator is responsible for the mapping of those configured abstract resources to any implementation in possibly any target environment.

-Because all operators have access to the data plane they can evaluate resource references as part of their resource manifests to access appropriate manifests of other (used) resources, which reflect additional information about required runtime attributes.
+Because all operators have access to the data plane they can evaluate resource references as part of their resource manifests to access appropriate manifests of other (used) resources.
+This allows to incorporate additional information about required runtime attributes from those resources.
 Following the reconcilation approach dynamic dataflow can be achieved among different kinds of resources.

 In contrast to a static description layer as implemented by traditional installation systems, the *KRM* Data Plane as description layer is very dynamic.
-New elements can arbitrarily be created, updated or deleted via API during the *overall* installation process.
+New elements can arbitrarily be created, updated or deleted via API calls during the *overall* installation process.
 This enables a flexible cascading of resource implementations backed by other (potentially more low level) configuration elements.
-This is new quality for the feedback between the target environment and configuration description: the description layer can be used as target environment.
+This is new quality for the feedback between the target environment and the configuration
+description: the description layer can be used as target environment.

 It is not only possible to describe value relations, but complete configuration elements can be maintained during the installation process.
-This cascading allows implementing completely dynamic setup and update flows by falling back to other descriptive elements, combining general purpose code to provide the required descriptive power and descriptive implementation objects.
+This cascading allows implementing completely dynamic setup and update flows by falling back to arbitrary other descriptive elements.
+It combines general purpose code for the required descriptive power and the usage of descriptive implementation objects.

+The general purpose code can coordinate the migration of the implementation structure including data migrations by rearranging the lower-level configuration elements combined with explicit API calls into some involved technical environment.
+All this is hidden behind the original simple configuration objects finally managed by a human operator.
 No other static description formalism described by a DSL can achieve this new quality.

 <center>
 <img src="./media/kubernetes.png" style="width:50%" />